 Don’t miss being part of the first edition of Letters to… in which we celebrate our support of the Scottish Drama Training Network’s upcoming Fringe production Propeller, by The Network Ensemble, directed by Caitlin Skinner.
 Read more

-Letters to… is a new quarterly writing opportunity where we invite you to write a letter in response to a theme.
+Letters to… is a quarterly writing opportunity where we invite you to write a letter in response to a theme.
 We choose one which is then performed by a professional actor, filmed and shared on Stellar Quines’ website and social media.
+Read more

 Catherine Grosvenor, Creative Learning Associate at Stellar Quines is working with the Scottish Drama Training Network on their Ensemble Project that will perform at this year’s Edinburgh Festival Fringe.
 Recently, Catherine went to Aberdeen to provide dramaturgical assistance.
 Read more